Road/Rail Bridge In Belgium

 - The bridge is a rather plain concrete structure so is a fairly straight-forward scratchbuild but accurately recreating the variable colour of the concrete and the patched cracks would be quite a challenge.

 - Similarly, creating a realistic road surface would be quite important as it will draw viewers eyes into the scene and under the bridge.
 There are techniques for disguising the spot where roads meet back scenes at right-angles.

 - I’d opt for a good photo back scene.

 - Finally the view under the bridge might benefit from a bit of forced perspective.

 If you want to do a bit more exploring then it’s worth taking a look at the OpenStreetMap and Google StreetView imagery for this location:

 On closer inspection it turns out the site is not quite as compact as I first thought:

-The bridge is actually two bridges, each carrying one track with a very wide path alongside.
-Other websites suggest that there may have been plans to add more tracks to this route or perhaps the permanent way is so wide here because this is the site of the former Remersdaal station.
+The bridge in the picture at the top of this post is actually two bridges, each carrying one track with a very wide path alongside each track.
+Websites about Line 24 suggest that there may have been plans to add more tracks to this route or perhaps the permanent way is so wide here because this is the site of the former Remersdaal station.
 You can see the gap between the bridges and some quirky graffiti if you use the Google StreetView window above to move along the road and under the bridges.

 I’ve been struggling to decide upon a location to use as the basis of my first T-Trak module that isn’t too plain or too complicated but I think this might finally be it…